-In the area of Spring Island and CCWRD #1 property, erosion control berms will be installed in locations where non-natives are to be treated.
-Following the treatment of non-native vegetation and erosion control berms, native plants will be installed.
+Install sediment control berms in locations where non-natives are to be treated.
+Following the successful treatment/ removal of non-native vegetation and installation erosion control berms, native plants will be installed.
 Native plants will be selected based on sun exposure, proximity to the stream, growth habit, and ability to withstand deer browsing.
-Plant restoration in this area will occur in small sections to ensure establishment of planted areas prior to expanding restoration efforts to adjacent areas.
-Candidate native plant species may include those in Table 5.
+Plant restoration will occur in small sections to ensure establishment of planted areas prior to expanding restoration efforts to adjacent areas.
+Candidate native plant species may include those in Table 5 and 6.